 Please read this message about Wiigwaasikaa on the

 Children's Peace Theatre grounds, and all the good work they are doing.

 What we do

-Children’s Peace Theatre is a catalyst for ideas, discussions and actions that make the arts more central and meaningful to people’s lives, in order to promote healthier young people, more vibrant democracies and equitable societies.
+We are a catalyst for ideas, discussions and actions that make the arts more central and meaningful to people’s lives, in order to promote healthier young people, more vibrant democracies and equitable societies.
 It is our commitment to provide a space where young people can create and learn from artists and Elders.

 Our flagship program Peace Camp provides opportunities for children and youth to work with professional artists to create public presentations that speak to the issues impacting their lives, while learning skills in Conflict Transformation.

-The Youth Arts Space provides mentorship, funding and space for young culture makers to develop their own art for social change projects.
+The Youth Arts Space provides mentorship, and space for young culture makers to develop their own art for social change projects.
 Young people have access to a lounge, music studio, commercial kitchen and support from a dynamic team of artists, Elders and peers to help them achieve their goals, while learning participatory leadership and entrepreneurship skills.

 Read our Artistic Manifesto here